Search Jobs In Santa Rosa

 The selection procedure will consist of the following examination:

-An Application and Supplemental Questionnaire Appraisal Examination (weight 100%) may be conducted to evaluate each applicant's application and supplemental questionnaire for satisfaction of minimum qualifications (pass/not pass); and for educational coursework, training, experience, knowledge, and abilities which relate to this position.
+An Application and Supplemental Questionnaire Appraisal Examination (weight 100%) will be conducted to evaluate each applicant's application and supplemental questionnaire for satisfaction of minimum qualifications (pass/not pass); and for educational coursework, training, experience, knowledge, and abilities which relate to this position.
 Each applicant will be evaluated based on the following criteria:

 • Relevance of work history, related experience, and achieved level of education and/or training as described in the application and responses to the supplemental questions.

-Candidates demonstrating possession of the minimum qualifications will be placed on an employment list in order of most qualified to least qualified based on the achieved score received in the Application and Supplemental Questionnaire Appraisal Examination.
+Candidates demonstrating possession of the minimum qualifications will be placed on an employment list in order of most qualified to least qualified based on the achieved score received in the Application and Supplemental Questionnaire Appraisal Examination which evaluates the education, training, experience, skills, knowledge, abilities, and other qualifications that you demonstrate in your application and/or response to the supplemental questionnaire.
+Please be aware that resumes and cover letters are not typically evaluated in the Application and Supplemental Questionnaire Appraisal Examination.
 Scores may be adjusted based on such factors as the number of candidates, anticipated vacancies, past practice, and natural breaks in the scores achieved by this group of candidates.

-A background investigation may be required prior to employment.
+A background investigation is required prior to employment.
 Candidates referred to departments for a selection interview are typically required to sign authorization and release forms enabling such an investigation.
 Failure to sign prescribed forms will result in the candidate not being considered further for that vacancy.
 Reference information will not be made available to applicants.

 Additional requirements, such as successful completion of a physical exam, drug screen, etc., may apply, depending on the duties and responsibilities of the position.
 If you receive a conditional job offer for the position, the requirements upon which the offer is contingent will be outlined in the conditional job letter.
 You may also review the Job Classification Screening Schedule to determine the requirements for this position.

 Applications are accepted online at www.yourpath2sonomacounty.org .
 Paper applications may be submitted by person, fax (707-565-3770), email, or through the mail.
-All applications and appropriate supplemental information as outlined in the job bulletin must be RECEIVED by the time and date specified on the first page of this job announcement.
+All applications and appropriate supplemental information as outlined in the job bulletin must be received by the time and date specified on the first page of this job announcement.
 Applications received after the recruitment closes will not be accepted.

 The County of Sonoma values diversity and is dedicated to creating a workplace environment that provides individuals with a sense of belonging.
 We are committed to having a diverse workforce that is representative of the communities we serve.
 The County is proud to be an Equal Opportunity Employer where all aspects of employment are based on merit, competence, performance, and business need.

-HR Analyst: JT
+HR Analyst: DP

-HR Technician: VH
+HR Technician: RR

 IMPORTANT NOTE: Benefits described herein do not apply to Extra Help positions.